 Day 7 of Eastern Sierra Road Trip: Explore Lake Tahoe

 Day-by-Day Map for the Eastern Sierra Road Trip Itinerary

 Highway 395 Road Trip Tips

-Before we delve into the Eastern Sierra Highway 395 road trip itinerary, here are some tips for an enjoyable trip!
+Before we delve into the Eastern Sierra Highway 395 road trip itinerary and the many Highway 395 attractions, here are some tips for an enjoyable trip!

 The best time to do the road trip through the Eastern Sierra

 Fall is our top choice for when to do the Eastern Sierra road trip, with some amazing colors along Highway 395 and on side roads.

 The Eastern Sierra is the top leaf-peeping destination in the Golden State, with spectacular colors that will make you want to reach for your camera again and again.